 Meanwhile, many everyday financial situations involve simple interest.
 For example, when you’re dealing with mortgages or car loans where interest does not compound, you can just worry about simple interest.
 That’s because usually in these cases, interest is only added to your outstanding principal balance—generally a good thing, as you don’t want to owe more.

 Compounding has the potential to grow the value of an asset more quickly than simple interest.
 It can rapidly increase the amount of money you owe on some loans, since your interest grows on top of both your unpaid principal as well as previous interest charges.
 In the world of investment however, compounding returns are a key concept to understand.

-Ahead, we’ll break down some of the important basics of interest, including the main differences between simple versus compound interest, how interest rates can impact your investments and savings, and how to calculate interest rates and projections so that you have the opportunity to earn more.
+Ahead, we’ll break down some of the important basics of interest, including the main differences between simple versus compound interest, as well as what continuous compounding is.

 What Is Simple Interest?

 When you put money into an average savings account, chances are you are accruing a small amount of simple interest.

 APY is the annual rate of return that accounts for compounding interest.
 APY assumes that the funds will be in the investment cycle for a year, hence the name “annual yield.”

 If your interest rate is low, you might be missing out on cash that could otherwise be in your pocket.
 And it may be worthwhile to look into other types of accounts that could earn you more interest.

 Calculating interest is important for figuring out how much a loan will cost.
 Interest determines how much you have to pay back beyond the amount of money you are lent.